subhaus95/subhaus95.github.io/index.md

 ---
 layout: home
-title: Jekyll Atlantic Theme
+title: SubHaus
-heading: <em>Jekyll Tailwind</em> Starter Blog
+heading: <em>SubHaus:</em>Blog Edition
-description: Atlantic is a beautiful Tailwind CSS theme for Jekyll.
-It shows best practices for using Tailwind with Jekyll.
+description: SubHaus is a loose collection of blog posts that might have escaped from the noisy wetware of Paul Hobson

 ---